ronardnx/personal_dots/README.md

 **Theme**: Catppuccin Mocha Mauve

-**Needed packages**: waybar-hyprland, mako, hyprland, alacritty, rofi-lbonn-wayland, polkit-kde-agent, brightnessctl, pulseaudio, and your desired packages
+**Needed packages**: waybar-hyprland, mako, hyprland, alacritty, rofi-lbonn-wayland, polkit-kde-agent, brightnessctl, pulseaudio,rofi-power-manager-git and your desired packages

 **Stept to install**: Clone my dots over your ~/.config/ and ~/.local and enjoy.
 Don't forget to run a fc-cache -v -f after this.